Resources

 Features beyond asset management: BuildOps includes automated asset check-in/check-out tracking, mobile barcode scanning, and centralized maintenance history.
 It also connects assets with job schedules and technician workflows to avoid delays or duplicate reservations.

 Housecall Pro is a solid choice for residential service contractors who need basic asset tracking features tied to customer profiles.
-It offers a simplified approach to tracking customer-owned systems like HVAC units, water heaters, or electrical panels—especially during recurring service calls.
-However, it lacks deeper asset lifecycle features needed for more complex asset planning or high-volume inventory tracking.
+It offers a simplified approach to tracking customer-owned systems like HVAC units, water heaters, or electrical panels.
+However, it lacks deeper asset lifecycle features needed for more complex asset planning or high-volume inventory tracking used across commercial-scale projects.

 How pricing works: Housecall Pro offers tiered pricing starting at $59/month, with asset tracking features included in higher-tier plans.